red-axe/am-editor/README.md

 -   Delete the examples/vue/node_modules/@aomao folder
 -   Delete the examples/vue/node_modules/vue folder.
 Because there are plugins that depend on Vue, the Vue package will be installed in the project root directory.
 If you do not delete the Vue package in examples/vue, and the Vue package of the plugin is not in the same environment, the plugin cannot be loaded
--   Execute the installation of all dependent commands in the root directory of am-editor, for example: `yarn`
+-   Execute and install all dependent commands in the root directory of am-editor, for example: `yarn`
 -   Finally restart in examples/vue

+There is no backend API configured in the `Vue` case.
+For details, please refer to `React` and `site-ssr`

 ## Contribution